time-IO/tsm-orchestration/README.md

 and upload a `csv` file.

-The dispatcher action service called *run-process-new-file-service* gets notified by a kafka event produced by minio and will forward the file resource and the necessary settings to the scheduler.
+The dispatcher action service called *run-process-new-file-service* gets notified by a MQTT event produced by minio and will forward the file resource and the necessary settings to the scheduler.
 The scheduler starts the extractor wo will parse the data and write it to the things database.